harriete/Tree-Trail/README.md

     - `OPENSHIFT_MYSQL_DB_NAME` : whatever name you provided your local database

     These values are specific to your local machine.
 During deployment to the server, the server will use *its own values* for these, ensuring that your db passwords will stay yours, while the server passwords stays with it.

+5. Go to the `Tree-Trail/php/static` directory and run this:

+    ```
+    npm install
+    ```

+    This will download libraries needed for the project (jQuery, Leaflet, etc.) because in the real world, you don't commit libraries into your project.

 6. TODO: Include initial DB dump to repo and add import/export instructions.